 USCIS may assign fraud level A when the adjudicator strongly suspects fraud.
-Reasons fraud level A might be assigned include:
+Reasons USCIS might assign fraud level A include:

-Once the fraud level is determined, the case is sent to the district office in your area.
+Once USCIS determines the fraud level, they send the case to the field office in your area.
 The field office assigns a percentage to each fraud level.
-All level A cases are interviewed.
-The district office may choose to interview between 30% to 100% of all level B cases; and between 10% and 50% of all level C cases.
+USCIS will interview all level A cases.
+The field office may choose to interview between 30% to 100% of all level B cases; and between 10% and 50% of all level C cases.

 In summary, this means that a very well-prepared I-751 petition will likely avoid the I-751 interview.
-But the field office may randomly select even some strong cases will be randomly selected for an interview.
+But the field office may randomly select even some strong cases for an interview.

 USCIS determines the need for an I-751 interview, and USCIS has discretion to waive the interview.
 But there are things you can do to greatly improve your chances of avoiding it.

-Remember, the purpose of the I-751 process is to prove that your marriage was entered on the genuine basis of living a life together.
+Remember, the purpose of conditional residence is to prove that you entered marriage with the genuine intent to stay married together.
 If there is insufficient evidence to prove a bona fide marriage or there are circumstances that raise questions about your marriage, USCIS is more likely to schedule the interview.

 In fact, even waiver cases (petitions not filing jointly) may be approved without an interview when they are accompanied by sufficient supporting documentation to establish the bona fides of the marriage.
 Keep in mind, waiver cases are more complex and require additional documentation to establish eligibility for the requested waiver.
 CitizenPath recommends that you speak to an attorney before filing Form I-751 with a waiver.